Amin52J/frameworkless-spa/README.md

 You can read more about the idea, theory and the implementation of this boilerplate on [**this article**](https://medium.com/@a.jafari.90/framework-less-single-page-application-a547325f6e0c).

-### This is strictly not a Javascript driven framework or templating system.
+### NOTE: This is not a Javascript driven framework or templating system, please read the article above to see how it works.

 ### Benefits